Skip to main content

 • Virtual display tuning: If your remote client supports virtual monitors, create a 1280x720 virtual display for the emulator so scaling remains consistent.

 • GPU driver cadence: Keep a monthly update schedule for GPU drivers and test with a rollback point.
-Crash patterns and rollbacks are also noted in emulator crashes on iOS — causes and solutions.
+Crash patterns and rollbacks are also noted in fix Android emulator crashes on iOS.

 • Resource isolation: On Windows, set process priority for the emulator to “Above normal” and throttle background antivirus scans during sessions.